'Truly wondrous' - Lamela scores stunning rabona goal for Tottenham in north London derby vs Arsenal | Goal.com

 'Truly wondrous' - Lamela scores stunning rabona goal for Tottenham in north London derby vs Arsenal

-Erik Lamela has written himself into the North London derby history books after scoring a superb rabona goal for Tottenham against Arsenal this weekend at the Emirates Stadium.
+Erik Lamela has written himself into the north London derby history books after scoring a superb rabona goal for Tottenham against Arsenal at the Emirates Stadium.

 Lamela's rabona as it happened